Utilities#

 None

-- __init__(se, p_value, t_stat_original, ci_lower, ci_upper, n_clusters, n_bootstrap, weight_type, alpha=0.05, bootstrap_distribution=None)
+- __init__(se, p_value, t_stat_original, ci_lower, ci_upper, n_clusters, n_bootstrap, weight_type, alpha=0.05, p_val_type='two-tailed', bootstrap_distribution=None)

 Weight Types#